 14. A list of the marital problems that led to the divorce if they involve alcohol or drug abuse, religious differences, infidelity, sexual incompatibility, or domestic abuse.

 15. Information about children from the marriage: the full name, date of birth, and social security number of any children born during the marriage.

-16. Current custody arrangements, including which parent the children resides with and whether or not a custody dispute will be part of the divorce process.
+16. Current custody arrangements, including which parent the children reside with and whether or not a custody dispute will be part of the divorce process.

 17. Information about children from previous marriages on either side: the full names, dates of birth, and social security numbers of any children from a previous marriage.